dev-hedgehog/product-editor/README.txt

 * extra spaces at dates columns issue fixed

 == Upgrade Notice ==

+= 1.0.15 =
+* added: sku column and functionality of hiding/displaying table columns
+* added: the number of change records that can be rolled back does not exceed 50

 = 1.0.14 =
 * added: custom taxonomy search feature